Professor of Mechanics and Materials

 Norwegian University of Science and Technology (NTNU)

-Currently, Prof. Zhang studies ice adhesion, hydrogen embrittlement, fracture mechanics and nanomechanics by using combined experimental and multi-scale simulation approaches.
-He has published more than 230 scientific papers (150 journal papers and 80 conference papers) with the latest ones as a corresponding author in top journals such as Nature Communications, Advanced Functional Materials, Materials Horizons, Nano Letters, Nanoscale, SMALL, Journal of the American Chemical Society (JACS), Journal of Mechanics and Physics of Solids (JMPS) and Acta Materialia.
+He has published his work as the corresponding author in top international journals such as Advanced Materials, Advanced Functional Materials, Advanced Science, Materials Horizons, Nano Letters, Nature Communications, Journal of the American Chemical Society (JACS), Acta Materialia, Journal of Mechanics and Physics of Solids (JMPS), and Additive Manufacturing.